Posts Tagged ‘BetaBlox’

 Flexy gets flexible in a newly all-virtual fitness world, but says there’s no substitute for in-person connections

 Editor’s note: The following is part of Startland News’ ongoing coverage of the impact of Coronavirus (COVID-19) on Kansas City’s entrepreneur community, as well as how innovation is helping to drive a new normal in the ecosystem.
-Click here to follow related stories as they develop. [divide] If COVID-19 has a silver lining for Aja James and Mallory…
+Click here to follow related stories as they develop.
+If COVID-19 has a silver lining for Aja James and Mallory Jansen,…

 Read MoreBetaBlox veteran Nathan Corn flexes ‘bootstrapped’ label with $12M in annual revenue

-Nathan Corn began with hustle and an $8,000 nest egg, determined to make it as an entrepreneur who tapped Kansas City resources but wasn’t limited by geography, he said. [pullquote] What is FlexPro?
-Nathan Corn’s elevator pitch: “Imagine you owned a restaurant where anybody in the country could come in and order anytime, day or…
+Nathan Corn began with hustle and an $8,000 nest egg, determined to make it as an entrepreneur who tapped Kansas City resources but wasn’t limited by geography, he said. “[I said,] ‘If I can take the next 10 years of my life and just give everything to growing a company, then that’s it.
+I’m going…

 Read MoreMeet the 2020 class: BetaBlox demo day returning with events across startup sister cities

-Audience tickets for BetaBlox’s Overland Park demo day are nearly gone, said Weston Bergmann, just weeks before the incubator program showcases its newest startups across three events in two cities. [pullquote] What is BetaBlox?
-BetaBlox is an exclusive school for startups.
-Every year, its team picks the best-of-the-best and then puts them through a rigorous…
+Audience tickets for BetaBlox’s Overland Park demo day are nearly gone, said Weston Bergmann, just weeks before the incubator program showcases its newest startups across three events in two cities.
+The “can’t-miss entrepreneurship event” Jan.
+20 at the GRID Collaborative Workspace is expected to entail a combination of pitches, expo-style networking, and a panel of…

 Read MoreFounder facing gender bias: Don’t call me a victim; call me investors

-It’s like pulling teeth to get key investors and resource organizations to help push female entrepreneurs forward, said Carlanda McKinney, citing implicit bias and a lack of effective support mechanisms. [pullquote] Editor’s note: The following is part of three-piece package, Women’s Work: Startups fueled by female founders struggle for equity. • Founder facing gender bias: Don’t…
+It’s like pulling teeth to get key investors and resource organizations to help push female entrepreneurs forward, said Carlanda McKinney, citing implicit bias and a lack of effective support mechanisms.
+“I don’t think it’s intentional at all.
+I think it’s a byproduct,” said McKinney, co-founder of Raaxo, an online tech platform used to design and…

 Read More‘Don’t shut yourself off’: Seniorpreneurs reveal power in age, experience, savings